freezippo/docker-elk/README.md

 [![Elastic Stack version](https://img.shields.io/badge/ELK-6.1.0-blue.svg?style=flat)](https://github.com/deviantony/docker-elk/issues/212)
 [![Build Status](https://api.travis-ci.org/freezippo/docker-elk.svg?branch=master)](https://travis-ci.org/freezippo/docker-elk)

-Run the latest version of the ELK (Elasticsearch, Logstash, Kibana) stack with Docker and Docker Compose.
+Run the latest version of the ELK (Elasticsearch, Logstash, Kibana) + XPack extension stack with Docker and Docker Compose.

 It will give you the ability to analyze any data set by using the searching/aggregation capabilities of Elasticsearch and the visualization power of Kibana.